danielssherman/Twilio-Messaging/README.md

-# Daily Mantras SMS Project
+# SMS Project

-This folder contains everything you need to run your daily mantra SMS service.
+This folder contains everything you need to run your SMS service.

 ## Project Files